Performance-based Monitoring and Risk Assessment Tool for Gas Pipelines under Natural Forces

 Project Innovation

-This project will demonstrate the use of remote and embedded sensing technologies to monitor and gain insights into the performance of gas infrastructure assets and manage risk.
-Sensing technologies will be deployed at two field sites and large-scale experimental sites.
-Data collected will be coupled with an open-source a seismic risk assessment tool in predictive modeling and data analytics.
+This project will build on the previous version of OpenSRA, demonstrating the use of remote and embedded sensing technologies to monitor and gain insights into the performance of gas infrastructure assets and manage risk in near "real-time".
+Sensing technologies will be deployed at two field sites and a large-scale experimental site.
+Data collected will be coupled with an open-source seismic risk assessment tool in predictive modeling and data analytics.
 The project will increase gas system safety and reliability by enabling more accurate identification of at-risk infrastructure.

 Key Project Members